Gaussian Belief Propagation Network for Depth Completion: Conclusion

 \section{Conclusion}

 This paper presents the Gaussian Belief Propagation Network (GBPN), a novel framework that seamlessly integrates deep learning with probabilistic graphical models for depth completion.
 GBPN employs a Graphical Model Construction Network (GMCN) to dynamically build a scene-specific Markov Random Field (MRF).
 This learned MRF formulation naturally incorporates sparse data and models complex spatial dependencies through adaptive non-local edges and dynamic parameters.
 Dense depth inference is efficiently performed using Gaussian Belief Propagation, enhanced by a serial \& parallel message passing scheme.
 Extensive experiments on the NYUv2, KITTI, and VOID benchmarks demonstrate that GBPN achieves state-of-the-art accuracy and exhibits superior robustness and generalizable capability.

-Training on larger, more diverse datasets or leveraging supervision from pre-trained foundation models and optimize the GBP implementation are promising avenues for future works to enhance performance and efficiency for applications in broader scenarios.
+\emph{Limitations and Future work.} As a pioneering work integrating deep learning with probabilistic graphical models for depth completion, several hyper-parameters in our model, such as the number of neighbors and propagation steps, are set empirically.
+Fully exploring the hyperparameter space to find an optimal trade-off between accuracy and efficiency or developing methods to adaptively determine these parameters, represents interesting directions for future exploration.
+Furthermore, our model is only trained on limited, curated data.
+While demonstrating impressive robustness against depth sparsity, training on larger, more diverse datasets or leveraging supervision from pre-trained foundation models is promising avenues for enhancing generalization and performance in broader scenarios.